-When the scanner is in the stand and you are using Object Detection Mode, you can set the distance range for detecting objects.
+When you are using Object Detection Mode, you can set the distance range for detecting objects.
 Short sets the scanner to detect objects approximately 5 inches (12.7cm) away from the nose.
 Long sets it to detect objects approximately 10 inches (25.4cm) away.
 Default = Short In-Stand, Long Out-of-Stand.